 In college, I never wanted to start my own business.
 The idea of investing thousands of dollars into a product or service without any guarantee of a return on my investment was off-putting, to say the least.

-But within a year of graduating, I realized that not all business opportunities require a huge influx of upfront cash.
-I started a freelance writing business in 2013 and will earn close to $200,000 this year.
+But within a year of graduating, I realized that not all business opportunities require a huge influx of upfront cash, and my search for a low-cost business idea with huge profit potential began.
+Eventually, I started a freelance writing business in 2013 and earned close to $200,000 in year one.

 In general, these fall into four categories: